MyriamBoeschen/Drug_Response_Tool/README.md

 # Results and alterations_across_sampbles.tsv files of all tested genes can be found in "Results".

-# Groups.txt files are included in in tables.xlsx file within results
+# Groups.txt files are included in in tables.xlsx file within results.